1. Home: Explore careers

 Career path and progression

-While employed as a care worker you can develop your skills by training in specific areas, like autism awareness, communication skills or supporting people with dementia.
+While employed as a care worker you can develop your skills by training in specific areas, such as:

 Current opportunities